 Leon Milman Memorial Fellow Ms. Alexandra Budabin

 Alexandra Budabin is a Ph.D. candidate in political science at the New School for Social Research in New York.
 She received an M.A. in social thought and humanities at New York University, and a B.A. in history and the history of art and architecture at Harvard University.
-For her Leon Milman Memorial Fellowship, Ms. Budabin is conducting research for her project, “Citizens’ Army for Darfur: The Impact of a Domestic Social Movement on International Conflict Resolution.”
+For her Leon Milman Memorial Fellowship, Ms. Budabin conducted research for her project, “Citizens’ Army for Darfur: The Impact of a Domestic Social Movement on International Conflict Resolution.”

 Ms. Budabin is the recipient of the Brecht Dissertation Fellowship as well as the Elinor Goldmark Black Fellowship for Advanced Studies in the Dynamics of Social Change from the New School for Social Research in New York.
 She received the magna cum laude Award for Thesis from Harvard University.
 Ms. Budabin has served as a Moderator for the ABD Group in the Department of Political Science at the New School for Social Research as well as an Outreach Consultant for NOW on PBS in New York.
 In the fall of 2009, Ms. Budabin was a Guest Ph.D.
 Researcher at the Graduate School of International Development Studies at Roskilde University in Denmark.